Adult skin vs. baby skin

 Your baby has wonderfully soft, smooth skin.
 That skin has important differences from normal adult skin—differences that could increase your baby’s susceptibility to diaper rash.

-- The epidermis or outer layer of your baby’s skin is 20-30% thinner and therefore less resilient than adult skin
+- The epidermis, or outer layer of your baby’s skin, is 20-30% thinner in babies and therefore less resilient than adult skin.

-The anatomical differences between infant and normal adult skin relate primarily to differences in the surfaces of the skin, the development of skin layers, distribution and size of certain glands, organizations of the nerves and the vessels, and differences in hair growth.
+The anatomical differences between infant and normal adult skin relate primarily to differences in the surfaces of the skin, the development of skin layers, the distribution and size of certain glands, the organization of nerves and vessels, and differences in hair growth.

 Here are some of the functional characteristics that may make your baby’s skin especially vulnerable to diaper rash:

 - A baby’s skin is especially susceptible to external irritants.
-This may be related to the relatively higher lipid content of baby’s skin, which makes it easier for fat-soluble substances (which may be irritants) to pass through the skin.
-Friction that occurs between clothing and skin, diaper and skin, or two areas of skin, breaks down the skin and may make it easier for irritating substances to penetrate a baby’s skin
+This may be related to the relatively higher lipid content of a baby’s skin, which makes it easier for fat-soluble substances (which may be irritants) to pass through the skin.
+Friction that occurs between clothing and skin, diaper and skin, or two areas of skin breaks down the skin and may make it easier for irritating substances to penetrate a baby’s skin.